- What towns do you deliver to?

 • Do I have to return the stationery oxygen concentrator to your store?

 No. Your rental fee includes delivery and pick up.
 Please make arrangements with your lodging representatives to have the oxygen machine available, which may include having it returned to your hotel bell stand or concierge.
 If in a private residence, calling us upon departure and leaving it outside in a covered area would be appropriate.
-Portable oxygen units require you send them back to us when taken out of our area via FedEx or UPS only with tracking.
+Portable oxygen units require you to send them back to us when taken out of our area via FedEx or UPS only with tracking.
 Do not use the post office.
 This is your responsibility.

 • Is oxygen safe for me?